raandree/NTFSSecurity/Docs/index.md

 ## Documentation

 The cmdlets are yet not documented completely so Get-Help will not show help for all the cmdlets.
-Providing documentation is planned though.

-## Additional documentation is available
+This ReadTheDocs site is the first step to documenting the module.

+## Tutorials

+There are a number of tutorials available on the web.
+The below two were written by the author of the NTFSSecurity module.

 [NTFSSecurity Tutorial 1 - Getting, adding and removing permissions](http://blogs.technet.com/b/fieldcoding/archive/2014/12/05/ntfssecurity-tutorial-1-getting-adding-and-removing-permissions.aspx)
 [NTFSSecurity Tutorial 2 - Managing NTFS Inheritance and Using Privileges](http://blogs.technet.com/b/fieldcoding/archive/2014/12/05/ntfssecurity-tutorial-2-managing-ntfs-inheritance-and-using-privileges.aspx)